 Capital allowances for tools and equipment: what tradespeople can claim

-When you buy a van, tools, or other equipment for your trade, you cannot just subtract the full cost from your profit as a normal expense.
-That falls under capital allowances — a separate set of HMRC rules that determine how much you can deduct and when.
+When you purchase a van, tools, or other equipment for your trade, you cannot simply subtract the full cost from your profit as a regular expense.
+This is where capital allowances come in, a specific set of HMRC rules determining how much you can deduct and when.

-The good news is that for most tradespeople, the Annual Investment Allowance covers the full cost of almost anything you buy.
-This guide explains how capital allowances work, what changed in April 2026, and how to make sure you are claiming everything you are entitled to.
+Fortunately, for most tradespeople, the Annual Investment Allowance typically covers almost everything you buy.
+This guide will explain how capital allowances operate, changes effective from April 2026, and how to ensure you claim all you are entitled to.

 Revenue expenses vs capital expenditure

-First, a key distinction.
-When you buy materials for a specific job — say, pipes for a plumbing job — that is a revenue expense.
-You can deduct it in the year you spend it as a normal business cost.
-When you buy something with a longer useful life — a van, a power tool, a laptop — that is capital expenditure.
-You cannot just expense it in one go; you need to use capital allowances instead.
+First, let's clarify the difference.
+Buying materials for a specific job, like pipes for plumbing, is a revenue expense.
+You can deduct it in the year of purchase as a typical business cost.
+However, buying something with a longer lifespan, like a van or power tool, is capital expenditure.
+You cannot expense it all at once; capital allowances are necessary.

-The dividing line is not always obvious, but the basic rule is: if you expect to use it for more than one year in your business, it is probably capital expenditure.
-Small items like a single screwdriver or a tape measure are usually treated as revenue expenses because the amounts are small and HMRC is not going to worry about them.
-There is no hard threshold, but most accountants use around £500 as a guide — items above that are treated as capital.
+The line can be blurry, but the rule of thumb is: if you expect to use it in your business for more than a year, it is likely capital expenditure.
+Small items such as a screwdriver or tape measure are usually revenue expenses because they are minor, and HMRC is unlikely to be concerned.
+There's no strict limit, but many accountants use around £500 as a benchmark — items over that are seen as capital.

 The Annual Investment Allowance (AIA)

-The AIA lets you deduct 100% of qualifying capital expenditure in the year you buy it, up to a limit.
-The current AIA limit is £1 million per year — a number that has been frozen at this level since 2023.
+The AIA allows you to deduct 100% of qualifying capital expenditure in the year of purchase, up to a certain limit.
+The current AIA limit is £1 million per year — unchanged since 2023.

-In practice, this means almost everything a typical tradesperson buys — vans, tools, plant and machinery, computers, scaffolding — can be fully deducted in the year of purchase.
-The £1 million limit is only relevant for larger construction companies with significant equipment spending.
+For most tradespeople, this means you can fully deduct purchases like vans, tools, machinery, computers, and scaffolding in the year you buy them.
+The £1 million limit mainly affects larger construction companies with extensive equipment spending.

 - Tools and hand tools